Should Couples Split Bills 50/50

 The Case for 50/50 Splitting

-Equal splitting treats both partners as equals in the relationship, regardless of income differences.
+Equal splitting treats both partners as equals in responsibility, regardless of income differences.
 This approach emphasizes partnership and shared responsibility.

 ✅ Benefits of 50/50 Splitting: